 This foundation focuses on programs that benefit cats and dogs.
 Awards go to organizations that work directly with animals, such as humane societies, veterinary clinics, spay/neuter programs and no-kill animal shelters.

 Bobolink is devoted to the environment and birds.
-While a couple of big groups get the largest grants by far, there’s a long list of smaller grantees, including local initiatives.
+While a couple of big groups get the largest grants, there’s a long list of smaller grantees, including local initiatives.

 The foundation of the tech investor has an interest in animal welfare and academic research, with a particular focus on great apes and chimpanzees.

 Borick funds animal welfare, conservation, and protection organizations.

 Cargill's animal and wildlife grants support efforts to boost the well-being of domestic animals, rehabilitate injured wild animals for eventual re-release, and increase compassion toward animals.

 A key player in wildlife and wildlands conservation, this foundation supplies large grants to many big nonprofits working to preserve iconic species and natural resources overseas and in the western United States.